Explore UCD

 At the end of this module student will:

-* Have an appreciation of the main issues and principles associated with distributed systems.
+•Appreciate the main issues and principles associated with distributed systems from an architectural perspective.

 Indicative Module Content: